jle-quel/death/README.md

 - So from a higher perspective, you will always have one function in clear.
 Functions only shows themselves when executed.

 Just before the `__exit`, there is an autodestruction function, that will rewrite on the whole infection routine with random bytes.
-The idea behind that is to let the person trying to reverse the binary thinks that it is still encrypted even though, it's now nothing but garbage.

 ```
 __entry -> x -> x -> x -> __exit